wp-plugins/eelv-newsletter/readme.txt

 * Add: Drag'n'drop editor tool
 * Add: Import in address books

+= 3.13.1 =
+* Add: Use of wp_mail function to make the plugin more hookable
+* Some code cleanup

 = 3.13.0 =
-* Add: Usage statistiques in skins list
+* Add: Usage statistics in skins list
 * Add: Security improvement in options page
 * Fix: Unwanted slashes in options saving